 The European Commission is the executive body of the European Union, the one in charge of proposing legislation to the Parliament and the Council and of enforcing it, implementing decisions and ensuring the compliance with the EU treaties.
 In this particular sense, the Commission is responsible of taking a country before the European Court of Justice if it doesn’t comply with the European treaties and European law.

 The Commission is composed by one Commissioner from each country who nonetheless do not represent their country’s government, but act in a neutral way.
 One of the Commissioners acts as President of the Commission and is assisted by a number of Vice Presidents.
-The incumbent President is Jean-Claude Juncker, who belongs to the EPP family and who was the EPP candidate for President of the European Commission in the 2014 European elections.
+The President is Ursula von der Leyen, who belongs to the EPP family.
+She succeeded Jean-Claude Juncker, who has been President of the European Commission from 2014 to November 2019.

-In general, the EPP has always maintained a first-class representation in the European Commission, including Commissioners like Michel BARNIER, Antonio TAJANI, Johannes HAHN (all EPP Vice Presidents), Franco FRATTINI, Benita FERRERO-WALDNER, Loyola DE PALACIO, Ján FIGEĽ and Frans ANDRIESSEN in previous Commissions.
-The EPP holds regular meetings with the Commissioners belonging to the political family (14 out of 28 in the current Commission) and some of them are attached to the activities of the party being EPP Vice Presidents (see previous paragraph) or chairing EPP Ministerial Meetings.
+The EPP holds regular meetings with the Commissioners belonging to the political family (10 out of 28 in the current Commission) and some of them are attached to the activities of the party being EPP Vice Presidents or chairing EPP Ministerial Meetings.